Aman0740/Introduction-to-MongoDB/README.md

 });
 ```

-## How to handle dynamic response in mongoDB ?
+## Q-8How to handle dynamic response in mongoDB ?

 Handling dynamic responses in MongoDB involves managing data that may vary in structure or content.
 MongoDB's flexible schema allows you to store documents with different fields in the same collection, which makes it ideal for dynamic data.
 Here's how you can handle dynamic responses conceptually: